hashintel/hash/apps/hashdotai/docs/01_introduction/04_core-concepts.md

 HASH helps you integrate, understand, and apply data to any business problem.
 It does this by combining powerful data management tools with a composable, block-based user interface.

-We’re working towards making HASH a platform for complete end-to-end decision making, enabling high-quality no-code application-building, and **\_\_**.
+We’re working towards making HASH a platform for complete end-to-end decision making, enabling high-quality no-code application-building, and FINISH

-## Examples {#examples}

-HASH already supports a range of simple yet novel use cases, replacing other SaaS apps you may be paying for.
-Examples include:

-- **Team Page** — employee data can be structured in HASH and then rendered with blocks which present profile information.

 ## Introductory concepts {#introductory-concepts}